Faculty Development Resources

 Established in 1995, the Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM) program offers an intensive one-year fellowship of leadership training with extensive coaching, networking and mentoring opportunities aimed at expanding the national pool of qualified women candidates for leadership in academic medicine, dentistry and public health.

-Several Vanderbilt faculty members are members of the ELAM alumnea network.
-These alumnea are a part of a rich network that spans discipline, age, and profession.
+Several Vanderbilt faculty members are members of the ELAM alumnae network.
+These alumnae are a part of a rich network that spans discipline, age, and profession.
 One of ELAM's goals is to support this diverse community in a manner that contributes to the success of our ELUMs long beyond their fellowship year.

 Other Faculty Development Programs